Amount left to raise:

 Each donation brings us closer to landing the helipad.
 Give generously knowing you are giving the gift of time when it is needed most.
-All donations go directly toward the future-proof rooftop helipad at New Zealand's busiest trauma centre, Christchurch Hospital.
+All donations go directly toward the future-proofed rooftop helipad at New Zealand's busiest trauma centre, Christchurch Hospital.

 Donations using a credit/debit card can be made through our secure payment page by selecting an option below.
 For direct credit or internet transfer, the Māia Health Foundation bank account is Westpac 03-1700-0303533-01.
 Please include your name as a reference.
 If you would like to pay using a cheque they can be made out to Maia Health Foundation and send to PO Box 36757, Christchurch.